Eligibility and Application

 To qualify on the basis of mature years, you must be at least 23 years of age on the 1st January of the proposed year of entry.
 Suitability will be based on age, work and life experience that is relevant to the course, and academic aptitude.
 The assessment process may include an interview and a writing skills test.

-To qualify on the basis of matriculation, you must be 21 on the 1st January of the proposed year of entry. to matriculate on the results of the leaving certificate, a student must present at least six subjects selected according to course requirements (irish, english, mathematics, another language and any two subjects accepted for matriculation not already selected) and must obtain grade c3, or better, in two recognized subjects on higher papers, and grade d3, or better, in the remaining four subjects on ordinary or higher papers.
+To qualify on the basis of matriculation, you must be 21 on the 1st january of the proposed year of entry.
+To matriculate on the results of the leaving certificate, a student must present at least six subjects selected according to course requirements (Irish, English, mathematics, another language and any two subjects accepted for matriculation not already selected) and must obtain a minimum of grade h5 (hd1) in two subjects and a minimum of grade o6/h7 (od3/he) in the remaining four subjects.

 You may qualify for an exemption from the diploma (stage 1 of the degree) if you meet the following criteria: